Hazard Notification System (HANS) for Volcanoes

 Summit Observations:

-With the eruption now paused, the sulfur dioxide (SO2) emission rate is likely now varying within a typical range of 1,000 to 5,000 tonnes per day.
-Measurements conducted during yesterday morning's helicopter flight indicated an emission rate of 2,600 tonnes per day at the time, within the expected range.
-Current summit wind conditions are moderate from the north-northeast, carrying the volcanic gas plume to the southwest.
+With the eruption now paused, the sulfur dioxide (SO2) emission rate from the summit is likely now varying within a typical range of 1,000 to 5,000 tonnes per day.
+Measurements on Friday, May 22, indicated emission rates of about 2,000 tonnes per day.

 Rift Zone Observations: